oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-fmw-domains/_index.md

 #### Create a Kubernetes Secret with the RCU credentials

 You also need to create a Kubernetes Secret containing the credentials for the database schemas.
-When you create your domain using the sample provided below, it will obtain the RCU credentials from this secret.
+When you create your domain using the following sample, it will obtain the RCU credentials from this secret.

 We provide a [sample](https://github.com/oracle/weblogic-kubernetes-operator/tree/main/kubernetes/samples/scripts/create-rcu-credentials/README.md)